jshcrowthe/tumor-segmentation/pytorch_lightning_example/README.txt

 build the docker container , and modify the following command to run the container on your system:

-docker run --gpus all-i -t -d --shm-size=256m -v/home/ludauter/Documents:/home/files  -p 8855:8855/tcp  project:latest /bin/bash
+docker run --gpus all -i -t -d --shm-size=256m -v/home/ludauter/Documents:/home/files  -p 8855:8855/tcp  project:latest /bin/bash

 I use visual studio code for interfacing with the container.